-Welcome to the Writers’ Craft Committee (WCC) of The Animation Guild!
-Our Committee’s purpose is to be a place where writers can gather, learn about our craft (as well as our contract), bring up work issues, and to fight for expanded rights.
+Welcome to the Writers’ Craft Committee (WCC) of The Animation Guild.
+Our committee’s purpose is to be a place where writers can gather, learn about our craft (as well as our contract), bring up work issues, and to fight for expanded rights.

 Our Committee meets over Zoom on the third Thursday of every month.
 To sign up for meeting links, invites to our monthly mixers, and access to the Staffing Grid, join our mailing list here.